-I remember AOL and Yahoo as the two primary services I used back in the early 1990s when chat rooms were all the rage, and being able to talk to people on the other side of the world kept me up late many nights enjoying this new fascination with the internet.
+I remember AOL and Yahoo as the two primary services I used back in the early 1990s when chat rooms were all the rage.
+Talking to people on the other side of the world kept me up late many nights, enjoying this new fascination with the internet.

-Never did I dream it would become what it has today, nor did I think after so many years it would play such a big part of my personal or professional life as it does today.
+I never dreamed it would become what it has today, nor did I think after so many years, it would play such a big part in my personal or professional life as it does today.

 The Choices Are Available For You

 The more I learn now, the more I realize I do not know.
-We are collectively gathering and producing more information in a week than in all of the previous generations back to Adam and Eve combined.
+We collectively gather and produce more information in a week than in all of the previous generations back to Adam and Eve combined.

 Integrity is Often Lacking so, Protect Yourself at all Times

-Keep in mind that some who seem to be serving are taking much more than they should by way of information they gather.
-Infomation the then use to track you and learn your behavior in order to fill your phone, emails, and life with more ways that they can sell you things.
-To me, this goes too far and what I buy or where I go should be my business and not Googles or anyone else`s.
+Keep in mind that some who seem to be serving are taking much more than they should through the information they gather.
+Infomation they then use to track you and learn your behavior to fill your phone, emails, and life with more ways to sell you things.
+To me, this goes too far, and what I buy or where I go should be my business and not Google’s or anyone else`s.

 To that, I say no search engine or directory should ever be engaged in such activities.